Wilderness First Responder – Hybrid

 The course includes WMTC Adult and Child CPR/AED certification.

-The practical session of WMTC’s hybrid WFR is only 5-days, but requires a significant amount of independent studying and testing to attend.
+WMTC’s hybrid WFR course is divided into two distinct parts.
+One must complete the Part 1 Independent Study portion before attending the Part 2 Practical Session with Southwest Rescue, and both must be completed within a year to receive certification.
+Part 1 of the WMTC’s hybrid WFR will require an estimated 40+ hours of independent studying and testing, and registration is completely facilitated through WMTC.
+Click here to enroll in WMTC’s Hybrid WFR Part 1.
 If you are wondering if a hybrid course is for you, check out this WMTC blog post.
-This includes successful completion of three online exams.
-Check out WMTC’s hybrid Wilderness First Responder website to see if this course is for you before registering.
+Also, check out WMTC’s hybrid Wilderness First Responder website to see if this course is for you before registering.

 Location and Logistics